sidney-eliot/3d-artists-handbook/content/theory/glossary.md

 >
 > - Only works on [Nvidia RTX](https://en.wikipedia.org/wiki/Nvidia_RTX) and some Nvidia GTX series graphics cards (all their graphic cards with DirectX ray tracing support)

-Ray tracing off vs on:
+Ray tracing off vs. on:

 ![[20230603110116.png|600]]
 ![[20230603123401.png|600]]